w3core/RockJS/README.md

 # RockJS

-The next generation single-page application framework.
+The trusty framework for old school guys!

 ## Table of contents
 - [Introduction](#introduction)